-There is, sadly, no definite answer.
 There is no definitive ‘green funeral’.
 Cremation used to be considered the more eco-friendly option because of the reduction in use of open land for burial.

 There are, however, concerns about the pollutants released into the atmosphere during the cremation process.
-Some crematoriums in the North West have now modernized and cut their emissions to nearly nil.
+Some crematoriums in the North West have now modernised and cut their emissions to nearly nil.
 With others there are simple choices that can be made to reduce the potential for harmful emissions released during the cremation process.